-Any differences, as a result of RES compliance, from the utility's preferred resource plan as described in the most recent electric utility resource plan filed with the commission in accordance with 4 CSR 240-22, Electric Utility Resource Planning; The RES Compliance Plan detailed in this report, mirrors the renewables plan in the 2020 Integrated Resource Plan on March 10, 2020 under Case EO-2020-0281.
-This 2020 RES Compliance Plan includes the current status of wind resource additions which are described above, and it reflects the latest retail MWh sales forecasts.
+Any differences, as a result of RES compliance, from the utility's preferred resource plan as described in the most recent electric utility resource plan filed with the commission in accordance with 4 CSR 240-22, Electric Utility Resource Planning;

+The RES Compliance Plan detailed in this report, mirrors the renewables plan in the 2020 Integrated Resource Plan on March 10, 2020 under Case EO-2020-0281, with the exception of the inclusion in this Compliance Plan of a PPA for Cimarron Bend III Wind Farm and the exclusion in this Compliance Plan of the termination of the Jayhawk Wind Farm PPA.
+This 2021 RES Compliance Plan includes the current status of wind resource additions which are described above, and it reflects the latest retail MWh sales forecasts.

-2.5 RULE (8) (B) 1 E
+2.5 RULE (8) (B) 1 E: